Lispl-Wicht/c-logo-s/README.md

      (construct-lines
       (continue-lines "...")))))))
 ```
-At this stage:

-- **barred words** are not yet fully handled,
-- **minus normalisation** is still incomplete, so infix/sign distinctions require refinement.
+Issues are documented here on [Github](https://github.com/Lispl-Wicht/c-logo-s/issues);

-These limitations are known and documented; they are part of the current work.
+they are part of the current work.

 ---